isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

   :align: center

-I've selected 'TCGA-COAD' (colon cancer) and 'TCGA-PAAD' (pancreatic cancer) as my two types.
+I've selected 'TCGA-COAD' (colon cancer) and 'TCGA-PAAD' (pancreatic cancer) as my two cancer types.
 They're really pretty different, so it shouldn't be a difficult classification challenge.

 The dataset is going to be created with a query, and saved as a table in the above dataset.